linyuunc/group-tasks/README.md

 * 10. At the end of the session, give a quiz on the material.Students quickly come to realize that these sessions are not just fun and games but really count.

 **Citation**:
 In Chen et. al paper, Moreno, 2009 was mentioned.
 Moreno studied student who learned about botany using an agent-based instructional program with threedifferent learning approaches: individual, jigsaw, or cooperative learning.
 Results showed no differences among learning approaches onretention.
-Students in jigsaw groups reported higher cognitive load during learning than students who learned individually; scored lower ona problem-solving transfer test than students in individual and cooperative learning groups; and were less likely to produce elaborated expla-nations and co-construct knowledge with their peers than students in cooperative groups.
+Students in jigsaw groups reported higher cognitive load during learning than students who learned individually; *scored lower* on a problem-solving transfer test than students in individual and cooperative learning groups; and were less likely to produce elaborated expla-nations and co-construct knowledge with their peers than students in cooperative groups.

 * https://reader.elsevier.com/reader/sd/pii/S095947520900019X?
 * The Jigsaw Basics can be retrieved: https://www.jigsaw.org/pdf/JigsawBasics.pdf